Effective 5/2/16 the Commuter stop beside Hubbell Lighting will move to Simmons/Hammes.

 The BT Commuter Route is designed with ten morning pickup locations in Christiansburg and five drop off locations in Blacksburg.
 The service provides over 5,000 commuter trips annually.
 The Town of Christiansburg and Virginia Tech contribute financially to support public transportation and commuter services grants provided by the Virginia Department of Rail and Public Transportation.
 This grant funding comes from the Job Access and Reverse Commute (JARC) program, established to address the unique transportation challenges faced by welfare recipients and low-income persons seeking to obtain and maintain employment.

-Blacksburg Transit operates four routes within the Town of Christiansburg, The Explorer, Go Anywhere, Commuter and the Two Town Trolley.
+Blacksburg Transit operates three routes within the Town of Christiansburg, The Explorer, Go Anywhere, and the Two Town Trolley.
 Descriptions of each follow below.
 Seatbelts are required for all Go Anywhere and Explorer adult passengers and older children big enough for seat belts to fit properly at all times when the vehicle is in motion.
 Child safety seats must be used, when appropriate.

 Tips for reading the schedule: